Spicy Ground Pork Soup with Noodles

 - soy sauce – to add umami and season the broth.

 - fish sauce – another umami and seasoning punch.
+Red Boat brand is our preference, it’s always in our fridge.

-How to Make Pork Soup
+How To Make Pork Soup

-- PORK.
-Heat oil in a large pot, then add the garlic, pork, ginger, red pepper flakes, cumin, salt and pepper.
-Cook until the pork is browned and cooked through, breaking up pork with side of spoon as it cooks.
+1. PORK.
+Heat the oil in a large pot, then add the pork and cook until it’s browned and cooked through, breaking it up with the side of a wooden spoon as it cooks.

 WANT TO SAVE THIS RECIPE?